vanilla-technologies/minect/README.md

 2. `commandBlockOutput`: This must be `true` for command blocks and command block minecarts to broadcast the output of their commands.
 3. `sendCommandFeedback`: This should be set to `false` to prevent the output to also be written to the chat which would likely annoy players.

 To make things easy, Minect provides the function `enable_logging_command()` to generate a command that sets these gamerules accordingly and `reset_logging_command()` to reset them to their previous values.
+By default these two commands are automatically executed before/after all commands passt to `execute_commands`.
+For full control, this can be disabled when building a `MinecraftConnection`.

 ### Datapacks